mckennapsean/dissertation/content/02-background.md

 # Background and Related Work {#sec:background}

-Visualization design and research has explored many facets of design, from the process to decisions made throughout.
-In this chapter, we will first explore how creativity has played a blossoming role in recent work.
-On the theoretical side, we focus on two types of visualization models, process and decision models [@Meyer].
-For visualization design, we discuss the primary decision model, the nested model [@Munzner2009; @Meyer].
+Research in visualization design has explored many facets of design, from the process and its steps to the design decisions made throughout.
+In this chapter, we will first explore the role of design in the pedagogy of the data visualization and human-computer interaction (HCI) communities.
+Following this, we investigate how visualization research on design utilizes the complex and flexible nature of the creative process.
+On the theoretical side, we focus on two types of visualization design models, process and decision models [@Meyer].
+For visualization design, we discuss the primary decision model used in the field, the nested model [@Munzner2009; @Meyer].
 For process models, the HCI field has identified two differing approaches to the design process: creative and engineering [@Lowgren1995; @Howard2008; @Wolf2006; @Moere2011].
 Together, these approaches can complement and enrich a design process.
-Furthermore, we reflect on the role and use of user-centered design throughout visualization design.
-In the next chapter, we will introduce the design activity framework as a way to connect these design decisions to a design process which supports a combination of engineering and creative approaches for user-centered design.
+Furthermore, we reflect on the role and use of human-centered design methods throughout visualization design.
+Lastly, we relate these design processes to ones for development, specifically agile approaches, within the context of building data visualization systems.
+In the next chapter, we will introduce the design activity framework as a way to bridge design activities with the decisions a novice might make, supporting both an engineering and creative approach to visualization design.

 \sm{section on pedagogy in vis design}
 \sm{section on swe/agile}